Léon Ortiz: Illegalism and arrest

 Between 1886 and 1890, Léon Ortiz met Vittorio Pini and Luigi Parmeggiani, who founded the Intransigeants of London and Paris group.
 Through his association with them, Ortiz adopted illegalism.
 This choice, however, didn't mean he abandoned broader social goals.
 For instance, he continued to support anarchist participation in the May Day demonstrations, viewing them as a good way to spark the Revolution.
 In 1890, Ortiz wrote in La Tribune libre in London with other militants, a journal inspired by Le Père Peinard.

 Ortiz welcomed numerous fellow anarchists passing through and met Émile Henry within the circles orbiting l'Endehors (1891-1893).
 He even recommended Henry to his employer, an ornamentalist named Dupuy, who hired Henry.
 The encounter with Placide Schouppe, another notable illegalist of that era, ultimately convinced Ortiz to take direct action.

-On the night of 13-14 August 1892, Ortiz and Schouppe carried out a "significant" burglary in Abbeville, stealing over 400,000 francs worth of titles.
+On the night of 13–14 August 1892, Ortiz and Schouppe carried out a "significant" burglary in Abbeville, stealing over 400,000 francs worth of titles.
 In January 1893, while Émile Henry was on the run after the Carmaux-Bons Enfants bombing, the two reunited.
 In connection with the Intransigeants, they committed another burglary in Fiquefleur-Équainville, this time stealing 800,000 francs in titles.
 Ortiz also participated in a burglary on 29 January 1893, in Nogent-les-Vierges.

 Following this series of burglaries, Ortiz disappeared and moved within underground circles in Paris, London, Brussels, Perpignan, and Barcelona, where he spent part of 1893.
 When Schouppe was arrested, the police also sought to apprehend Ortiz, but he managed to evade capture and hide at the home of his partner, the anarchist militant Antoinette Cazal.

 Ortiz became actively sought by the police after Émile Henry's Café Terminus bombing.
 French authorities suspected him of two things: first, of having given Henry 100 francs to create his bomb, and second, of having gone with Louis Matha and Désiré Pauwels to remove bomb materials from Henry's residence before the police arrived.
 However, the police later dismissed the second hypothesis as Ortiz was in London at the time of that incident.

 After Cazal's arrest on 28 February 1894, Ortiz himself was arrested during a police raid on the building occupied by members of his group.
-According to Le Maitron, the illegalist militants arrested alongside him, part of the Ortiz Gang, included: Paul Chiericotti and Annette Soubrié (a couple), Victorine Belloti and her son Louis, Maria Zanini and her partner Orsini Bertani, and François Liégeois.
+According to Le Maitron, the illegalist militants arrested alongside him, part of the Ortiz Gang, included: Paol Chiericotti and Annette Soubrier (a couple), Victorina Trucano and her son Louis, Maria Zanini and her partner Orsini Bertani, and François Liégeois.
 It was at this time that the press dubbed him the "Rocambole of Anarchy".